 Some of these units are fixed to their strats, others are a bit more versatile.

 The best Scrappy/Inventor unit in the early-mid game.
 Good tank, but also deals high DPS because of his AoE nuke with low CD.
 He can cast it multiple times if he survives for long enough.
 He’s usually a top priority for three stars if you’re going for Scrappy heroes.
 Having two 2-star Timbers is usually pretty good in the mid game.
-Of course, it’s also possible to get him as one of your three scrappy units in the early game and sell him off later when you transition into something else.
+Of course, it’s also possible to get him as one of your two scrappy units in the early game and sell him off later when you transition into something else.

 Great range and high DPS especially next to Drow.
 He is key in (6) Hunter strats and you usually don’t want to skip him in (3) Hunters as well.
 Deadeye doesn’t come into play until the late game, but combining him with Gyro to make his targeting smarter is actually pretty decent and could allow him to pick-off damaged enemy heroes much faster and decrease their impact.
+If you have him on three stars, it's usually a great idea to give him Mask of Madness - it will prevent him from casting his slow ultimate, which will effectively increase his DPS because of his great auto-attack.

 Necrophos: 4g, Heartless, Warlock

 In Underlords you need just two units to get the first part of both the Heartless and Warlock buffs, which means they are very common in a lot of strategies.
 This makes Necro one of the most versatile heroes in the game.
 Besides his Alliances, however, he’s nothing too impressive.
 Unlike in Auto Chess, spell damage here doesn’t give mana, so he can’t cast Death Pulse on cooldown as easily.
+Still provides very good sustain.
+Usually you want to keep him on two stars.

 Keeper of the Light: 4g, Human, Mage